SalvatoreRa/tutorial/artificial intelligence/resources/README.md

 ## Tools for scientific article

+Keep the pace with the number of articles published every year is impossible (it is difficult to identify the most important articles in the field or either to read all).
+These tools can help to identify important article, organize your library, explore similar articles and much more.

 | Link | Topic | Description |
 | --------- | ------ | ------ |
 | [Google Scholar](https://scholar.google.com/)| search engine  | search engine that helps researchers find scholarly literature across disciplines using relevant keywords|